A Minimalist Guide to Test Automation

 Performance Tests

-There are various types of performance tests that test different aspects of an application’s performance, such as ability of an application to handle extreme pressure, high-heat environments, response time, and scalability.
+Various types of performance tests test different aspects of an application’s performance, such as its ability to handle extreme pressure and high-heat environments, response time, and scalability.

-In cases of high-user loads, it is important to have an environment capable of handling the load, which can be done through cloud resources or on-premises resources.
+In cases of high user loads, it is important to have an environment capable of handling the load, which can be done through cloud or on-premises resources.

 Smoke Tests